The poor lighting in my kitchen is a problem because my blog pics never turn out as intended.

-- You have to spoon and level the flour.
-To be specific: use a spoon to scoop the flour into the measuring cup, and then level it with the elongated end of the spoon. *Home Economics 101* 🙂
+- Always ‘spoon and level’ the flour with sugar cookies.
+Specifically: Use a spoon to scoop the flour into the measuring cup, and then level it with the elongated end of a knife.

-- My final cookie dough product turned out crumbly and I followed the directions exactly.
-Did I lose my cool?
-Yep!
-But after adding a couple splashes of milk to the dough, it came together very nicely.
-Please note: this recipe has GREAT reviews so it might have been my 5280 “super dry weather and elevation” problems…
+- My product turned out crumbly and I followed the directions exactly.
+After adding a couple splashes of milk to the dough, it came together very nicely.

-- Make sure to under-bake the cookies.
-One thing I’ve learned about sugar cookies is you should NEVER let them brown, not even a bit.
+- Make sure to “under-bake.”
+I never let them brown, not even a bit.

-- You can frost them using basic royal icing, buttercream frosting, OR you can take a shortcut and buy Wilton’s Cookie Icing from almost any chain store.
+- Frost them using basic royal icing, buttercream frosting, or take a shortcut and use Wilton’s Cookie Icing.

-- Did you notice my cute little gingerbread boy and girl?
-I drew on them with my daughter’s Crayola markers!
-Just kidding.
-You can buy the same baking pens from Amazon and they make decorating SO MUCH FUN and unique!
+- How cute are the gingerbread boy and girl?
+I drew them with my daughter’s Crayola markers!
+J/K. You can buy the same baking pens from Amazon and they make decorating SO MUCH FUN!
 Link here: Bakerpan Food Coloring Markers

 Enjoy 🙂 xoxo